 Avg.
 Active Sessions (no.).
-The average number of active sessions connected to the database over the course of the selected time range.
+The average number of active sessions Data displayed connected to the database over the course of the selected time range.
 Avg.
 Connected Sessions (no.).
 The average number of sessions connected to the database over the course of the selected time range.
-Where to go next Clicking the icon next to either of the metrics displays a pop-up that provides additional, related information.
+Clicking the icon next to either of the metrics displays a pop-up that provides Where to go next additional, related information.